mmastrac/stylus/docs/src/getting-started/stylus-run.md

 ## Dry Run Mode

 The `--dry-run` option allows you to test your configuration without actually starting the server.
-This is useful for:
+This is useful for validating configuration syntax locally or in a CI/CD pipeline.

-- Validating configuration syntax
-- Checking monitor configurations
-- Testing without affecting running services
-- CI/CD pipeline validation

 ## Server Endpoints